 Having cauliflower in your own garden means a big bounty of the healthy vegetable which is related to broccoli.
-Today we’ll show you how to grow cauliflower in pots or containers!
-Cauliflower is not as easy to grow as some other vegetables, but it also doesn’t require a lot of space or sun.
+Today we’ll show you how to grow cauliflower plant in pots or containers!
+The cauliflower plant is not as easy to grow as some other vegetables, but it also doesn’t require a lot of space or sun.
 Cauliflower is a cold weather crop, meaning it will not thrive in tropical climates, but rather in cooler, more temperate weather.

 How to Grow Cauliflower in Pots